Skeletonxf/star-ruler-2-mod-ce/README.md

     - Many more improvements on AI FTL usage planned
 - WIP Fixes for bugs that have been introduced by new features (blocking alpha release)
   - Conditions mistakenly appearing on post map generated planets
-  - Prevent dillemas occuring in homesystems or multiple times
+  - Prevent dillemas occuring multiple times
   - FTL research votes occuring multiple times after previously passing
 - Not planned for alpha release
   - Stations that can hold population